Cool (aesthetic): African Americans

-Ronald Perry writes that many words and expressions have passed from African-American Vernacular English into Standard English slang, including the contemporary meaning of the word "cool".
-The definition meaning "something fashionable", is said to have been popularized in jazz circles by tenor saxophonist Lester Young.
-This predominantly black jazz scene in the U.S., and among expatriate musicians in Paris, helped popularize notions of cool in the U.S. in the 1940s, giving birth to "Bohemian", or beatnik, culture.
+Ronald Perry writes that many words and expressions have passed from African-American Vernacular English into Standard English slang, including the contemporary meaning of the word cool.
+The definition, meaning "something fashionable", is said to have been popularized in jazz circles by tenor saxophonist Lester Young.
+This predominantly black jazz scene in the U.S., as well as expatriate musicians in Paris, helped popularize notions of cool in the U.S. in the 1940s, giving birth to "Bohemian" or beatnik culture.
 Shortly thereafter, a style of jazz called cool jazz appeared on the music scene, emphasizing a restrained, laid-back solo style.
 Notions of cool as an expression of inner self in a Taoist sense, equilibrium, self-possession, and an absence of conflict are commonly understood in African-American contexts well.
 Expressions such as "Don't blow your cool", or later, "chill out", and the use of "chill" as a general characterization of inner contentment or restful repose, all have their origins in African-American Vernacular English.
 As Ted Gioia wrote in A History of Cool Jazz in 100 Tracks: